R3ffoTz/Zeekr_api/README.md

 - Svenska (sv)
 - Nederlands (nl)

-## Credits

-- Reverse engineered from the Zeekr mobile app API
-- Built with ❤️ for the Home Assistant community

 ## Disclaimer

 This integration is not officially supported by Zeekr.
 Use at your own risk.
 The authors are not responsible for any damage to your vehicle or account.